-To qualify for DROP while in Active Service, you must be eligible to retire and to immediately receive a service pension.
-When you enter Active DROP, you do not actually leave Active Service, but the DPFP calculates your pension benefit based on your accrued years of Pension Service and average Computation Pay at the time you enroll in DROP.
+To qualify for DROP while in Active Service, you must be eligible to retire and to immediately receive a service pension (at least age 55 with 10 or more years of Pension Service).
+When you enter Active DROP, you do not actually leave Active Service, but DPFP calculates your pension benefit based on your accrued years of Pension Service and average Computation Pay at the time you enroll in DROP.
 Instead of paying a pension benefit directly to you, DPFP credits an equal amount to a DROP account maintained by DPFP, earning interest.
 Any benefit supplements and annual adjustments that you would be eligible for if you had actually left Active Service are included in the deposits to your DROP account.
-You continue to pay Member pension contributions according to rules detailed on page 19 of this handbook while in DROP in Active Service.
+You continue to pay Member pension contributions according to rules detailed on page 19 of this Handbook while in DROP in Active Service.
 The requirement to pay Member contributions ends when you leave Active Service.

 When you leave Active Service, you are entitled to your monthly pension benefit and the amount accumulated in your DROP account.
-You are not required to take funds from your DROP account until age 701⁄2.
-(See "Mandatory Distribution" on page 71.)
+You are not required to take funds from your DROP account until age $70\frac{1}{2}$ .
+(See "Mandatory Distribution" on page 65.)